openstack/openstack-manuals/doc/contributor-guide/source/team-structure.rst

 and openstack-doc-tools repositories can be found at https://review.openstack.org/#/admin/groups/30,members.
-The docs-specs, security-doc, training-guides, and training-labs repositories have a separate core team respectively.
+The docs-specs, security-doc, training-guides, and training-labs repositories have separate core teams.

 The cross-project liaisons (CPLs) assist with subject matter questions, reviews, doc bug triaging, and patching docs.